jaspreetdhanjan/JL-Graphics-Library/README.md

-# JL Library
+# JL-Physics-Library

 <h2>Introduction</h2>
 A quick and easy way to create a simple 2D graphical application in Java without the need of excessive boilerplating.

 Created by Jaspreet Dhanjan.